Yixin-Hu/TetWild/README.md

 make
 ```

-💡 If you do not have Boost installed (which is need for CGAL), you can enable the cmake option `-DTETWILD_WITH_HUNTER=ON`.
+💡 If you do not have Boost installed (which is needed for CGAL), you can enable the cmake option `-DTETWILD_WITH_HUNTER=ON`.
 This will let CMake use [Hunter](https://github.com/ruslo/hunter) to download and configure Boost automatically.
 Other options include installing Boost via Conda, compile from source, etc.

 💡 If you find `Could not find Matlab` or `Could not find Mosek` in the output of cmake, it does not matter since they are not used.

 💡 We provide users an option to use [ISPC](https://ispc.github.io/index.html) for computing energy parallelly.
 It reduces the timimg for computing energy to 50% of the original, but it could result in more optimization iterations and more overall running time.
 According to our experiment on 1000 models, it reduces the overall running time by 4% in average.
 If you want to use ISPC, please [install it first](https://ispc.github.io/ispc.html#installing-ispc) and then turn on the flag `GTET_ISPC` in `CMakeLists.txt`.